Noobie7612/DB_notes/db_section.md

 from dual
 ```

-> The dual in the last two examples can be used to SELECT a constant value and return that constant value.
+> The dual in the last two examples can be used to select a constant value and return that constant value.

 **Number Functions**